Rangitāne: Rangitāne in Manawatū

+Tānenuiarangi Manawatū Incorporated is the mandated iwi authority for Rangitāne o Manawatū hapū.

 Rangitāne o Wairau

 Rangitāne o Wairau has a rohe over Marlborough, including much of Kahurangi National Park, Nelson Lakes National Park, Mount Richmond Forest Park and the Marlborough Sounds.
 Its marae (Tua Mātene) and wharenui (Te Huataki) are in Grovetown, just north of Blenheim.
 However, its rohe also includes the city of Nelson, and the towns of Tākaka, Motueka, Saint Arnaud and Picton.

 Te Runanga a Rangitāne o Wairau Trust represents the iwi under the Māori Fisheries Act and Māori Commercial Aquaculture Claims Settlement Act 2004.
 It is run by an executive committee of ten trustees and a chairperson.
 Iwi Aquaculture Organisation in the Māori Commercial Aquaculture Claims Settlement Act 2004.
 Rangitāne o Wairau Settlement Trust governs the iwi's Treaty of Waitangi settlement under the Ngāti Apa ki te Rā Tō, Ngāti Kuia, and Rangitāne o Wairau Claims Settlement Act, and represents the iwi in resource consent consultation under the Resource Management Act 1991.
 Both trusts share managers and offices in Blenheim.

 Rangitāne o Wairau's chief executive/general manager is Corey Hebberd.

 The iwi has interests in the territory of Tasman District Council, Nelson City Council and Marlborough District Council.
 It also has a working relationship with Kaikoura District Council and Buller District Council on issues relating to waterways, catchment areas and coastal areas.